garygr2002/Rebalance/README.md

 20. 'Y' (high-yield bonds)
 21. 'Z' (short-term bonds)

-The first subcode, in conjunction with the subcodes two, three and four determine the characteristics of the securities holding(s) of the ticker.
+The first subcode, in conjunction with the subcodes two, three and four determine the characteristics of the security holding(s) of the ticker.
 The software checks for inconsistencies between the various subcodes, and reports an error in its log if inconsistencies exist.
-For example, a stock ticker cannot hold corporate bonds, etc.
+For example, a stock ticker cannot hold corporate bonds.
+The use of the 'S' and 'T' codes together is therefore not consistent, and the software will tell the user as much if these codes are used for the same ticker.

-Currently, the software does not accept blended, or multi-asset funds for rebalance.
-The user may specify these types of tickers with a code of 'J' (unbalanceable) so that software will take them into account when valuing an account or portfolio.
-However, it will not attempt to rebalance such a ticker within its account.
-The software would report an inconsistency if a stock and bond blended fund - or ETF - were designated as balanceable with both the 'B' and 'S' subcodes.
+Currently, the software does not have the capability to specify blended, or multi-assets funds.
+If a ticker falls in this category, it is possible to give the ticker no entries in any subcode field ('_' for all five subcodes).
+The software would then assign to the ticker a value apportionment equal to 1 / n, where 'n' is the number of tickers in the account.

 A use of subcodes one through four may be demonstrated as follows: A large cap growth fund - holding domestic securities - may be specified with the subcodes 'S', 'D', 'L' and 'G'.
 This completely specifies the balanceable characteristics of the ticker in a way that is possible, and consistent.
 Currently, the software requires no more than four subcodes to completely characterize a ticker for its rebalancing effort.

 ### Ticker Subcode 2

 The second subcode begins in column 80, and is one character.
-Its content is constrained to one of the characters described in the first subcode.
-The second subcode, in conjunction with subcodes one, three and four determine the characteristics of the securities holding(s) of the ticker.
+Its content is constrained to one of the characters described in [Ticker Subcode 1](#ticker-subcode-1).
+The second subcode, in conjunction with subcodes [Ticker Subcode 1](#ticker-subcode-1), [Ticker Subcode 3](#ticker-subcode-3), and [Ticker Subcode 4](#ticker-subcode-4) determine the characteristics of the securities holding(s) of the ticker.
 The software checks for inconsistencies between the various subcodes, and reports an error in its log if inconsistencies exist.
 For example, a stock ticker cannot hold corporate bonds, etc.

 ### Ticker Subcode 3

 The third subcode begins in column 82, and is one character.
-Its content is constrained to one of the characters described in the first subcode.
-The third subcode, in conjunction with subcodes one, two and four determine the characteristics of the securities holding(s) of the ticker.
+Its content is constrained to one of the characters described in [Ticker Subcode 1](#ticker-subcode-1).
+The third subcode, in conjunction with subcodes [Ticker Subcode 1](#ticker-subcode-1), [Ticker Subcode 2](#ticker-subcode-2), and [Ticker Subcode 4](#ticker-subcode-4) determine the characteristics of the securities holding(s) of the ticker.
 The software checks for inconsistencies between the various subcodes, and reports an error in its log if inconsistencies exist.
 For example, a stock ticker cannot hold corporate bonds, etc.

 ### Ticker Subcode 4

 The fourth subcode begins in column 84, and is one character.
-Its content is constrained to one of the characters described in the first subcode.
-The fourth subcode, in conjunction with subcodes one, two and three determine the characteristics of the securities holding(s) of the ticker.
+Its content is constrained to one of the characters described in [Ticker Subcode 1](#ticker-subcode-1).
+The fourth subcode, in conjunction with subcodes [Ticker Subcode 1](#ticker-subcode-1), [Ticker Subcode 2](#ticker-subcode-2), and [Ticker Subcode 3](#ticker-subcode-3) determine the characteristics of the securities holding(s) of the ticker.
 The software checks for inconsistencies between the various subcodes, and reports an error in its log if inconsistencies exist.
 For example, a stock ticker cannot hold corporate bonds, etc.

 ## Output Files